 – The Midsole

-The midsole should be rigid so that you’ll have adequate arch support.
-Pay attention that if the shoe bends in half, it isn’t appropriate for people with Plantar Fasciitis.
+The midsole should be rigid.
+Pay attention that if the shoe bends in half, it isn’t appropriate for people with this issue.

 Neutral vs Stability Running Shoes

 Generally, all running shoes are divided into neutral (cushioning) running shoes and stability (supportive) running shoes.
 The criteria for the division is the height of the arches and their elasticity.

 Thus, runners with high arches suffer from the inefficient ability to absorb the shock of impact with the ground.
 So, they need the shoes, which give extra cushioning.
 Usually, these shoes are lightweight and they don’t have a motion control.

 The shape of the shoe is usually curved or semi-curved, which encourages a faster movement.